kbaseattic/auth_service/README.md

 MONGODB_CONN = ['127.0.0.1:27017']

-3. The make target deploy-services will install and configure the authorization service cd modules/auth_service make deploy-services
+3. The make target deploy-services will install and configure the authorization service with an FCGI listener on port 7039 ( for production deployment ) cd modules/auth_service make deploy-services

+   The make target deploy-test-services will install and configure the service with an nginx http listener on port 7039 so that you can directly query the service for testing cd modules/auth_service make deploy-auth-services

 4. Run the internal unit tests make test